-Choosing your most important collections before you set up your journal will help you keep it organized.
+Choosing the most important collections to you before you set up your journal will help you keep them organized.

-You can of course add collection pages whenever you need and think of them.
-Still, if you want to have the all the collections in the same place or use some that recur each month, selecting them in advance will help you space everything out evenly and leave enough pages for each topic.
+If you want to have all the collections in the same place or use some that recur each month, then selecting them in advance will help you space everything out evenly and leave enough pages in your journal for each topic.

 Popular sections to add to your bujo: